 If you’re driving yourself around your Northern Ireland itinerary map, be sure to read up on road rules to avoid getting into any sticky situations.
 I have some helpful tips on how to drive in Ireland if it’s your first time.

-You’ll need a valid driver’s license that allows you to drive in the UK.
+- You’ll need a valid driver’s license to drive in the UK (but you don’t need any further permits besides that).
 You should also note that cell phone use while driving is not permitted, and you’ll be driving on the left-hand side of the road.

-Some of the roads up here are pretty narrow, so make sure to take your time when going around the corner.
-As with most places in Ireland, livestock on the road is a real threat, so you don’t want to speed and hit any sheep!
+- Some of the roads up here are pretty narrow, so make sure to take your time when going around the corner.
+Like most places in Ireland, livestock on the road is a real threat, so you don’t want to speed and hit any sheep!

-You should also note that Northern Ireland is actually part of the United Kingdom, not Ireland.
+- You should also note that Northern Ireland is actually part of the United Kingdom, not Ireland.
 That means that if you’ve been driving around Ireland paying in euros, you’ll now be paying in pounds.
-The conversion is different, so take a minute to make yourself familiar with what it is before you buy something.
+The conversion is different, so take a minute to familiarize yourself with it before you buy something.

-I find it helpful to look at a map when I’m planning out a trip, so here’s a map of all the stops you’ll make on a Northern Ireland coastal route.
-You can use this to help you plan out your Northern Ireland road trip itinerary and decide how many of these stops you want to make.
+I find it helpful to look at a map when planning out a trip, so here’s a map of all the stops you’ll make on a Northern Ireland coastal route.
+You can use this to help you plan out your Northern Ireland road trip itinerary and decide how many of these stops you want to make, whether you spend 7 days in Ireland or longer.

 13 Fun Stops on a Northern Ireland Road Trip